nosana-ci/workshop/assignments/web3-labs/Step-3.md

 import "@nomicfoundation/hardhat-toolbox";

 const config: HardhatUserConfig = {
+  solidity: "0.8.18",
   defaultNetwork: "polygon_mumbai",
   networks: {
-    hardhat: {
-    },
     polygon_mumbai: {
       url: "https://rpc-mumbai.maticvigil.com",
       accounts: [process.env.PRIVATE_KEY]
     }
-  },
-  solidity: {
-    version: "0.8.9",
-    settings: {
-      optimizer: {
-        enabled: true,
-        runs: 200
   }
 }
-  },
-}

 export default config;
 ```

-Notice the two environment variables used in this configuration?
+Notice the environment variable used in this configuration?

-To deploy our tested smarkt contract we need to set `PRIVATE_KEY`, and `POLYGONSCAN_API_KEY`.
+To deploy our tested smart contract we need to set `PRIVATE_KEY`.

 ### Private key

-We need a funded test wallet for testing.
-This test key should be a new keypair.
+We need a funded test wallet for testing, and this can be a new keypair.
-Follow below steps to generate really quickly
+Follow below steps to generate one:

 1. `openssl rand -hex 32` will generate a new key.
 2. Get its public key by importing to your favorite wallet
-3. Get some Mumbai `MATIC` over at https://faucet.polygon.technology/
+3. Get some Mumbai `MATIC` send to the public key over at https://faucet.polygon.technology/

 Inside the `scripts/` folder you will find a file called `deploy.ts` which will deploy your contract.